 THE BOTTOM LINE

-Legends of Tomorrow turned a western episode into one of the best uses of their built-in premise, and introduced a new villain who at least in theory already appears more interesting than Vandal.
-Plus, Jonah Hex grows on you after a while, and Mick’s recent Mopey McMoperson act was perfectly undercut with a drinking game with Sara.
+Legends of Tomorrow turned a western episode into one of the best uses of its built-in premise, and introduced a new villain who at least in theory already appears more interesting than Vandal.
+Plus, Jonah Hex grows on you after a while, and Mick’s recent Mopey McMoperson act was perfectly undercut via a drinking game with Sara.

 1. Nipticks: The world wouldn’t be changed by that orgy of future tech witnessed by the entire town of Salvation?

 2. Rip Hunter – World’s Worst Captain?: He’s this show’s Oliver Queen, at least with the amount of helpful information about his past he consistently declines to share with the team until forced to do so.